 - a.
 During the School Grievance Panel meeting, the Program Designee will present documentation of all allegations of academic misconduct (the first, second, and current instances).
 The Panel will then discuss the violation and possible consequences of the violation.
 Consequences can include but are not limited to: - i.
 Failure of the course, internship, or externship with the option to repeat it, or - ii.
 Suspension from the university for a minimum of one semester. - b.
 A formal meeting will be arranged between the Program Director and the student in which the School Grievance Panel's verdict will be presented to the student in the form of an official letter from the School.
 If the student is not willing to attend the meeting, the letter will be sent via email.
 A copy of this letter will also be provided to the Executive Dean and to the Registrar's Office, where it will be added to the student's permanent record.
 Appeals to decisions can be made to an Institutional Grievance Panel. - c.
 The Program Designee must submit a copy of the signed Academic Integrity Remediation Plan (Third Instance) and all supporting documentation providing evidence of the violation (e.g., TurnItIn report, side-by-side comparison, student complaint, or other evidence) to the Registrar (registrar@fxua.edu) so that copies can be maintained in the student's permanent record at FXUA.
-The PD will also CC the instructor and the Office of Institutional Effectiveness (oie@fxua.edu) to inform the university's assessment efforts. - d.
+The PD will also CC the instructor and the Office of Institutional Effectiveness (oie@fxua.edu) to inform the university's assessment efforts.

+- d.
+The PD assigns the student to retake the FXUA Academic Integrity Training on Canvas and notifies the Learning Resource Manager who assigns the course to the student's Canvas account. - e.
 The PD must make notes in CAMS to document the content of all meetings and communication with the student regarding the academic integrity violation and remediation plan.
 The PD is also encouraged to email the student's other professors to let them know that the student may need additional guidance with regard to academic integrity.